DUT-lujunyu/ToxiCN/README.md

 ☠️ ***Warning: The samples presented by this paper may be considered offensive or vulgar.***

 ## ❗️ Ethics Statement
 The opinions and findings contained in the samples of our presented dataset should not be interpreted as representing the views expressed or implied by the authors.
-We acknowledge the risk of malicious actors attempting to reverse-engineer memes. **We sincerely hope that users will employ the dataset responsibly and appropriately, avoiding misuse or abuse.** We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**
+We acknowledge the risk of malicious actors attempting to reverse-engineer comments. **We sincerely hope that users will employ the dataset responsibly and appropriately, avoiding misuse or abuse.** We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**

 ## 📜 Monitor Toxic Frame